Fueros de Sobrarbe: The Fuero of Tudela

 The first historical mention to the Fueros of Sobrarbe is found in the city charter that Alfonso I granted the city Tudela.
 The extant document is dated to 1117, the year of the city's conquest from the arabs.
 The original document, likely issued sometime between 1119 and 1124, is lost.
 The extant copies of the Fuero of Tudela begin with a remembrance of the origin of the Fueros of Sobrarbe, describing how Spain was lost and how some knights took refuge in the mountains of Sobrarbe.
-The knights began to argue about how to divide the spoils of their rides and, in order to avoid conflicts, they decided to ask the Apostolic Aldebrano in Rome, Lombardy and France for advice.
-The advice was to choose a king and to write their laws first.
+The knights began to argue about how to divide the spoils of their rides and, in order to avoid conflicts, they decided to ask the Apostolic Aldebrano in Rome, Lombardy and France for advice, perhaps a reference to either Aldebrannus I or Aldebrannus II, both almost consecutive bishops of the then episcopal see of Tricastin in Occitania, and the latter also an influential jurist in the court of Charlemagne.
+The advice was to choose a king, but to write their laws first.
 This is what they did, first writing their charters and then electing Don Pelayo as king.
 Before appointing him king they demanded that he swear, among others, the following charters: that he should always improve their charters; that he should divide the conquered lands with the rich men and knights of the kingdom, and not with foreigners; that he should not appoint foreign officials; and that he should always consult his rich men before declaring war, peace or truce, or making other important decisions.

 The context in which the Fuero de Tudela mentions Sobrarbe is the following: